History of development

-Open innovation promoting project using underlay Robot technology were performed by NEDO for 3 years from 2008.
+Fundamental Robot Technology-based Open Innovation Promotion Project were funded by NEDO for 3 years from 2008.
 In the project, to make existing elementally function parts to RT components, the development of cheap and compact base communication module was targeted.
 Also using the base communication module, an intelligent house in which various sensors and actuators are installed on various parts of the house and the devices are co-worked were built as a POC system.

 We are also doing OpenRTM-aist research/development/promotion activity other than the projects.

 In The Robotics and Mechatronics Conference (by the Japan Society of Mechanical Engineers) we are holding a lecture yearly base as a tutorial session.
 Also, several workshop style lectures are being held in various place in indeterminate matter.

 The Robot Business Promotion Council is holding RT-Middleware contest as an event in SICE system integration division conference.
 In the contest, competitions of RT-Middleware based products are being performed.